dhupee/dotfiles/README.md

 ## Installation

+### Linux/NixOS

-ofc, i will assumed you to have Nix or NixOS installed
+ofc, i will assumed you to have Nix or NixOS installed in your linux systems

 run this command to get my dotfiles: